kieranmasterton/wpurl/README.md

 Users: add, delete and update user accounts inc. roles

-Settings: add, delete and update any any key value pair in wp_options
+Settings: add, delete and update any key value pair in wp_options

 To Do
 ------